jax-ml/jax/docs/601/jax-primitives.md

   This must be a JAX-traceable function.

-  Since the `multiply_add primitive` already operates point-wise on arbitrary dimension tensors, to batch it you can use the primitive itself.
-This works as long as both the inputs have the same dimensions and are batched along the same axes.
-The result is batched along the axis that the inputs are batched.
+  Since the `multiply_add` primitive already operates pointwise on arrays of any rank, to batch it you can use the primitive itself.
+This works as long as all the inputs have the same shape and are batched along the same axis.
+The result is batched along the same axis as the inputs.

   Args:
-    vector_arg_values: A tuple of two arguments, each being a tensor of matching shape.
+    vector_arg_values: A tuple of three arguments, arrays of matching shape.
     batch_axes: The axes that are being batched.
 See vmap documentation.

   Returns: